 Monitoring permafrost post-fire

 The soil organic layer insulates mineral soils and reduces thawing of permafrost.
 Following severe fires where the organic layer is removed, permafrost degradation can occur.
-To improve our understanding of this process, we have installed soil temperature sensors to a depth of 1.5 meters and are collecting hourly measurements of soil temperature in areas that have recently burned and in nearby unburned areas.
+To improve our understanding of this process, we installed soil temperature sensors to a depth of 1.5 meters and are collecting hourly measurements of soil temperature in areas that have recently burned and in nearby unburned areas.